 So how can you stay in the loop?
 I spoke with some night shift workers who have managed to balance their shifty schedule and getting enough social time.
 Here are their best suggestions.

 Help your friends and family understand you’re on a different schedule.
-Explain that 2 p.m. in the afternoon for them is like 2 a.m. in the morning for you.
+Explain that 2 p.m. for them is like 2 a.m. for you.
 Suggest times to get together that work with your work/sleep schedule.
-Try: “Let’s meet up for a bite before I head in Friday night” or “How about breakfast on Sunday morning after I finish my shift?”
-You might find that you have to work harder to maintain relationships with loved ones who have conflicting schedules, but it’s worth it to keep those connections alive!
+Try: “Let’s meet up for a bite before I head in on Friday night,” or “How about breakfast on Sunday morning after I finish my shift?”
+You might find that it takes a bit more planning to maintain relationships with loved ones who have conflicting schedules, but it’s worth it to keep those connections alive!

 Use tech to meet up

-In order to meet up with good friends who work traditional hours, use scheduling apps to help you find overlapping time between your schedule and theirs.
-This helps take the guesswork out of your availability so you can focus on planning what you’ll do for fun instead of when you can find a few hours when you are both awake/available.
+When making plans with good friends who work traditional hours, use scheduling apps to find overlapping time between your schedule and theirs.
+This takes the guesswork out of your availability so you can focus on planning what you’ll do for fun instead of when you can find a few hours when you are both awake/available.
 (Obviously, this works best between friends who share a love of agendas, highlighters, and colour coding.
 In my experience, it works less well with loosey-goosey folks who prefer last-minute plans.)

 Night shift workers don’t need to resign themselves to a lonely existence of working strange hours and sleeping during the day.
 A little extra effort can ensure that working nights does not prevent you from having an active social life.
 How do you maintain a healthy social life while working nights?
 Tell us below!